dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ### Create configurable metadata validation plug-ins

-There are two steps to create a metadata validation:
+There are two steps to create a metadata validator:

 1. We need to modify export attribute for metadata validator plug-in: